This emerges very clearly in the second chapter, "Meritocracy and Its Discontents." Hayes begins:

 I don't find that surprising.
 Hunter isn't an alternative approach to education, it's a portal that admitted a few people who wouldn't have gotten past the old aristocratic sorting methods of the elite schools.
 Hunter was founded at a time when the prevailing sorting methods were frankly racist and sexist; basing admission solely on test results was a good start, but it was only a start.
-Its aim is to assimilate them into the values of the ruling elites.
+Its aim is to assimilate its students into the values of the ruling elites.
 Remember that it was very intelligent, highly-educated products of the system represented by Hunter -- the "best and brightest" -- who invaded Vietnam and devastated Southeast Asia in the name of anti-Communism.
 Just as George W. Bush's staff 'fixed the intelligence' to justify the US invasion of Iraq, the Pentagon Papers revealed that the Eisenhower administration fixed the intelligence, despite the absence of supporting evidence, to prove that Ho Chi Minh was a Kremlin agent; Kennedy's men bought this fabrication and ran with it as if it were a game of touch football.
 Of course, very few of them died as a result of their brilliance.
 (Most of the casualties, American or Vietnamese, didn't merit an elite education.)

 Ursula K. Le Guin put it neatly in words she invented for philosopher Odo in her novel The Dispossessed, originally published in 1974 (reprinted by Perennial, 2003, p.
 358):